Defect-induced spin textures in magnetic solids: Coplanar spin textures

+Furthermore, a projection of the transverse field on the local $\hat{\bm x}_i$ axis is equal to the $y$-component of a torque:

+Nonzero values of either $\bm{h}_i$ or $\bm{\tau}_i$ signal that a spin configuration is out of equilibrium.
+Description in terms of the transverse (canting) fields arises naturally in the context of planar magnetic structures, where $\bm{h}_i$ provides a direction of spin tilting on a site $i$ and serves as a source term in the linear equations on $m_i^x$ and $m_i^y$, see Eq.~(\ref{Green}).
+A torque description is, however, more convenient for the noncoplanar states, Sec.~\ref{NoncoplanarA}.

+Transverse fields on the defect sites produce a distribution of ${\bm m}_i$ away from the defect.
+To proceed with an analytical description of the emerging spin textures, we assume that bonds are weakly perturbed and $|{\bm h}_i| \simeq |\delta\tilde{J}_{ij}| \ll |J_{ij}|$.
+In this case, it is sufficient to expand the energy functional $E({\bm m})$ to the second order in small $m_i$.
+The corresponding strain energy is

+where it is sufficient to substitute for all exchange bonds their unperturbed values $J_{ij}$.
+The subsequent calculations are performed for a spin spiral with $\theta_{ij} =\bm{Q}\cdot\bm{r}_{ij}$.

-Minimization of $E_1+E_2$ yields the following equations for two components of the deformation field:
+Minimization of the quadratic form $E_1({\bm m})+E_2({\bm m})$ with respect to ${\bm m}_i$ yields a system of linear equations for two components of the deformation field:

-For a magnetic spiral, defect bonds or vacancies produce no $h_i^y$.
-Still, we may consider a general perturbation with a finite $h_i^y$.
-Solutions to the above equations are straightforwardly expressed in terms of the lattice Green's functions \cite{Katsura71}:
+For a planar magnetic state, defect bonds or vacancies generate no transverse field $h_i^y$, see Eqs.~(\ref{Hrot}).
+Still, we may consider a general perturbation with a finite $h_i^y$, which may arise, for example, because of a magnetic impurity.